davidclarke-au/markdown-cv/index.md

 *Past 4 years.
 Asterisks indicate student lead authors.*

 `2020`
+A. Rantanen\*, **D. M. Whipp**, J. S. Heinonen, M. P\"{u}tz, and L. Kaislaniemi.
+Influence of pulsed magmatic activity, latent heat, and partial melting on the strength of the continental crust.
+Geological Society of America Abstracts with Programs.
+Vol 52, No. 6, 2020. doi: 10.1130/abs/2020AM-358401.

 **D. M. Whipp** and L. Kaislaniemi.
 Lithological and erosional controls on orogen width in the Bolivian Andes.
 Abstract EGU2020-20549, European Geosciences Union General Assembly, 4-8 May 2020. doi: [10.5194/egusphere-egu2020-20549](https://dx.doi.org/10.5194/egusphere-egu2020-20549).

 A. Rantanen\*, **D. M. Whipp**, J. S. Heinonen, M. P\"{u}tz, and L. Kaislaniemi.
 Influence of pulsed magmatic activity, latent heat, and partial melting on the strength of the continental crust.
 Geological Society of America Abstracts with Programs, Vol. 52, No. 4, ISSN 0016-7592.
 (Meeting cancelled due to COVID-19).